Medication costs: Trials

 Of these phases, the phase 3 is the most costly process of drug development.
 A single phase 3 trial can cost upwards of $100 million.
 It accounts for about 90 percent of the cost to pharmaceutical companies to develop a medication.

 Failed drugs

 The processes of "discovery" and clinical trials amounts to approximately 12 years from research lab to the patient, in which about 10% of all drugs that start pre-clinical trials ever make it to actual human testing.
 Each pharmaceutical company (who have hundreds of drugs moving in and out of these phases) will never recuperate the costs of "failed drugs".
 Thus, profits made from one drug need to cover the costs of previous "failed drugs".
+The cost of failure in R&D constitutes about 60% of all development costs.
+It emphasizes the importance of success rates as a key driver of R&D productivity.
+The average costs for studies are estimated at $30 million, $70 million, and $310 million for Phase I, II, and III, respectively.

 Relationship

 Overall, research and development expenses relating to a pharmaceutical drug amount to the billions.
 For example, it was reported that AstraZeneca spent upwards on average of $11 billion per drug for research and developmental purposes.
 The average of $11 billion only comprises the "discovery" costs, pre-clinical and clinical trial costs, and other expenses.
 With the addition of "failed drug" costs, the $11 billion easily amounts to over $20 billion in expenses.
 Therefore, an appropriate figure like $60 billion would be approximate sales figure that a pharmaceutical company like AstraZeneca would aim to generate to cover these costs and make a profit at the same time.

 Total research and development costs provide pharmaceutical companies a ballpark estimation of total expenses.
 This is important in setting projected profit goals for a particular drug and thus, is one of the most necessary steps pharmaceutical companies take in pricing a particular drug.

 A 2022 study invalidated the common argument as is for high medication costs that research and development investments are reflected in and necessitate the treatment costs, finding no correlation for investments in drugs (for cases where transparency was sufficient) and their costs.